RefTon: Reference person shot assist virtual Try-on: Related Works

-Diffusion models have advanced rapidly in recent years~\cite{Ho2020DenoisingDP, Rombach2021HighResolutionIS}, leading to a wide range of diffusion-based approaches in the virtual try-on domain~\cite{kim2024stableviton, zhu2023tryondiffusion, choi2021viton}.
-Stable Diffusion~\cite{morelli2023ladi, kim2024stableviton}, with its flexible inpainting and text-guided capabilities, has become widely adopted for virtual try-on tasks.
-DiffusionCLIP~\cite{kim2022diffusionclip} further incorporates CLIP loss to refine the generated images.
-DCI-VTON~\cite{gou2023taming} follows a traditional two-stage pipeline, first warping clothing to align with the body and then fusing the warped garment with the person's image.
-Subsequently, IDM-VTON~\cite{choi2021viton} introduces a dedicated GarmentNet module that guides the garment structure and appearance, further improving visual realism.
-CatVTON~\cite{chong2024catvton}, OmniTry~\cite{feng2025omnitry}, Any2AnyTryon~\cite{guo2025any2anytryon}, and OmniVTON~\cite{yang2025omnivton} investigate p2p virtual try-on methods that enable mask-free try-on.
-However, they either require additional conditions, such as human pose, or cannot handle mask-based and mask-free tasks simultaneously.
-Despite these advances, diffusion-based virtual try-on methods still face notable limitations in practical application and technical completeness, leaving room for further research and optimization.
+Diffusion models~\cite{Ho2020DenoisingDP, Rombach2021HighResolutionIS} have enabled significant progress in garment or makeup transfer~\cite{kim2024stableviton, zhu2023tryondiffusion, choi2021viton, zhu2025flux}.
+Leveraging the flexibility of Stable Diffusion~\cite{morelli2023ladi, kim2024stableviton}, prior works exploit text guidance and inpainting for garment synthesis.
+Extensions such as DiffusionCLIP~\cite{kim2022diffusionclip} introduce semantic control via CLIP, while methods like DCI-VTON~\cite{gou2023taming} and IDM-VTON~\cite{choi2021viton} adopt two-stage pipelines to align and fuse garments, improving structural consistency.

-In addition, p2p tryon methods such as TryOffDiff~\cite{velioglu2025enhancing} and ViTON-GUN~\cite{ViTON-GUN} rely on a “try-off–then–try-on” pipeline, which could easily lose garment details and accumulate errors.
-In contrast, our RefVTON skips the try-off stage, directly fitting the target garment onto the person.
-Guided by the reference image, this approach ensures superior preservation of both garment structure and material fidelity.
-In summary, existing diffusion-based virtual try-on methods either (1) rely on excessive auxiliary annotations or (2) lack support for reference images of clothed individuals.
-Our RefTON adapts the virtual try-on task to the Flux-Kontext model to address these limitations, combining person-to-person, reference-aided diffusion training while supporting both mask-based inpainting and mask-free editing for virtual try-on.
+Recent approaches, including CatVTON~\cite{chong2024catvton}, OmniTry~\cite{feng2025omnitry}, Any2AnyTryon~\cite{guo2025any2anytryon}, and OmniVTON~\cite{yang2025omnivton}, explore person-to-person try-on without explicit masks.
+However, these methods typically rely on additional conditions (e.g., pose) or fail to unify mask-based and mask-free settings.
+Moreover, P2P pipelines such as TryOffDiff~\cite{velioglu2025enhancing} and ViTON-GUN~\cite{ViTON-GUN} adopt a ``try-off--then--try-on'' strategy, which introduces error accumulation and loss of garment details.
+In contrast, our method directly leverages the reference image, avoiding the try-off stage and better preserving garment structure and material fidelity.
+In summary, existing diffusion-based virtual try-on methods either rely on heavy auxiliary annotations or lack support for clothed reference images.
+To address these limitations, we propose RefTON, which adapts the virtual try-on task to the Flux-Kontext framework, enabling end-to-end, reference-guided generation while supporting both mask-based inpainting and mask-free editing.